 The edition I’m reviewing has the following details: Bloomsbury, 2016 | ISBN 978-1-4725-6729-1.
 There is a newer edition here.

 I’ve written a smidgen about design development before, but somehow not yet got around to showcasing this book on the blog.
-This fortnight’s book review is dedicated to my current cohort of pilot students, who are navigating their way through the design development process by way of principles and techniques.
+This book review is dedicated to the pilot students of my knitwear design course.
+At the time of writing, they were navigating their way through the design development process by way of principles and techniques.
 In short: it is a lot to manage, and one way of dealing with the intensity is to keep a sketchbook.

 The sketchbook is really an object for exploring the design development process.
 Although geared towards undergraduates, this is a valuable book that shows just how many strings designers must pull together to create collections.
 Take a look at this book, even if you have no intention of working in the fashion industry.
 It’s an inspiring insight and reference book that takes you on a fascinating journey: seeing how ideas take form.